How the national codes are developed

 The NFBC addresses the special nature of the occupancies of non-residential farm buildings.
 Farm buildings that do not qualify under specific criteria are required to conform to the NBC in all respects.

 The NECB was designed to complement the building codes.
 It sets out minimum requirements for energy efficiency that may be adopted in whole or in part into provincial or territorial legislation and codes or, alternatively, used as guidelines for the construction of energy-efficient new buildings.

 Standards development organizations are major contributors to construction regulation in Canada and hundreds of standards are used by the construction industry.
 These are largely prepared by Canadian standards development organizations accredited by the Standards Council of Canada, such as:

 - the Canadian General Standards Board

 - the Canadian Standards Association, Underwriters Laboratories of Canada, and

 Canadian Commission on Building and Fire Codes (CCBFC)

-The CCBFC is a decision-making body established by NRC to provide direction and oversight on the development of the National Model Construction Codes and encourage uniformity of building and facility regulations throughout Canada.
+The CCBFC is a decision-making body established by NRC to provide direction and oversight on the development of the national model codes and encourage uniformity of building and facility regulations throughout Canada.
 It is made up of voting and non-voting members from across Canada who are appointed by NRC on the recommendation of the CCBFC Selection Committee.
 Voting members are volunteers who are chosen for their individual interests and expertise.

-The CCBFC develops Canada's National Model Construction Codes through a committee-based process and formally approves all Code documents and technical revisions prior to publication by NRC.
+The CCBFC develops Codes Canada publications through a committee-based process and formally approves all Code documents and technical revisions prior to publication by NRC.